EZFoxOne/ProviderAlerts/README.md

 # ProviderAlerts
-A simple Discord bot allowing users to register their provider IDs to receive pings in a discord server's channel when their provider is not 'Active'
+A simple Discord bot allowing users to register their ScPrime provider IDs to receive pings in a discord server's channel when their provider is not 'Active'

 *Installation Instructions*